ameya-pandit/Word-Count-Analyzer/README.md

 # Technologies Used #
 I used a Hash Table to store all the words that were parsed from the text file.
 Hash Table was a good choice because of the O(1) addition and look-up time.
 I then used an ArrayList to sort the words per each word length - for instance and although both 3 letter words, "The" was more common than "and", hence "The" needed to be the first word for the 3 letter word "bin".

+# Files #
+Most of the code is in Bard.java and storeValue.java.
+The rest of the files in the repository are input/output files.
+This program works for text files, but can be modified to handle inputs from all potential input sources (Word, PDF, JSON, etc.).